Reiryoku-Technologies/Mida-Documentation/src/documentation/trading-systems/introduction.md

 used to implement a strategy according to market conditions.

 ::: tip
-Every trading system has an integrated market watcher, the `watched()` method is used to configure the market watcher before the first startup of the trading system
+A trading system has an integrated market watcher, the `watched()` method is used to configure the market watcher before the first startup of the trading system
 :::